[Drawings of Horses and Cows]

-Row 1, left to right: cow in profile, right flank to viewer.
-Foreshortened cow facing front.
-Foreshortened cow, view of back and right flank.
+Row 1: cow in profile with right flank to viewer, foreshortened cow facing front, foreshortened cow showing view of back and right flank

 Page 2 LR pen FS

 Two pages torn from a top spiral-bound sketchbook.
 Page 1 shows four torn holes from top spiral binding.
-Thumb tack marks are evident in upper corners of both pages.
+Pinholes evident in upper corners of both pages.